HusainMF/kickstarter/README.md

 5- Deleted the misslabeled value in the "Funded Percentage" column (only 1 row) ---> can't contribute meaningful insights.

+6- Removed duplicate (one row, project id: 2143119805) ---> to maintain data accuracy and improves workflow in tasks such as sorting, filtering, and summarizing.

-6- Converted the "Goal" and "Pledged" columns to dollar curency ---> to make it more understandable and readable.
+7- Converted the "Goal" and "Pledged" columns to dollar curency ---> to make it more understandable and readable.

-7- Converted the "Funded Percentage" column to percentage format (it was in just numbers/decimal) ---> to make it more understandable and readable.
+8- Converted the "Funded Percentage" column to percentage format (it was in just numbers/decimal) ---> to make it more understandable and readable.

-8- Converted the "duration" column to number with 0 decimal format ---> to make it more realistic because it calculates the duration in days
+9- Converted the "duration" column to number with 0 decimal format ---> to make it more realistic because it calculates the duration in days

 # Data Dictionary